Add nodoc comments for Set methods

 If you wish to replace nodoc with real documentation that would be great, but it appears that these two methods are simply for utility.

-#4 Updated by Eric Hodel almost 3 years ago
+#4 Updated by drbrain (Eric Hodel) over 7 years ago

 - Status changed from Open to Closed